IBMDevConnect/publiccloudsolutionsworkshop/Lab5-Scalable web application on Kubernetes/Volume/README.md

         persistentVolumeClaim:
           claimName: wp-pv-claim
 ```

+## Create a kustomization.yaml with a Secret generator

 We will need a secret to store the password for mysql .
 Create a kustomization file which will create secret file and other deplyments

 ```cat <<EOF >./kustomization.yaml
 secretGenerator:
 - name: mysql-pass